Adiyogi Shiva bust

-The Adiyogi statue is a 112 ft, 147 ft and 25 m steel statue of Shiva with Thirunamam at Coimbatore, Tamil Nadu.
+The Adiyogi Shiva bust is a 112 ft, 147 ft and 25 m steel bust of Shiva with Thirunamam at Coimbatore, Tamil Nadu.
 It is recognized by the Guinness World Records as the "Largest Bust Sculpture” in the world.
-Designed by Sadhguru Jaggi Vasudev, the founder and head of the Isha Foundation, the statue weighs around 500 t.
+Designed by Sadhguru, the founder and head of the Isha Foundation, the statue weighs around 500 t.

-Adiyogi refers to Shiva (Shankara) as the first yogi.
+Adiyogi refers to Shiva as the first yogi.
 It was established to inspire people towards inner well-being through yoga.

 Description

-Adiyogi is located at the Isha Yoga Center.
+Adiyogi is located at the Isha Yoga Centre.
 Its height, 112 ft, symbolizes the 112 possibilities to attain to moksha (liberation) that are mentioned in yogic culture, and also the 112 chakras in the human system.
-A linga called Yogeshwar Linga was consecrated and placed in front of the statue.
-The Indian Ministry of Tourism has included the statue in its official Incredible India campaign.
-It is also the venue of a light and sound show on Shiva as a yogi, inaugurated by the President of India, Ram Nath Kovind.
+A linga named Yogeshwar Linga was consecrated and placed in front of the statue.
+The Indian Ministry of Tourism has included the statue in its official Incredible India tourism campaign.
+It is also the venue of a light and sound show about Shiva as a yogi, inaugurated by the President of India, Ram Nath Kovind.